blaze0330/shopify-online-shop/README.md

 # Online Marketplace
-Shopify Summer 2019 Developer Intern Challenge Question
+Shopify Summer 2019 Developer Intern Challenge Question This webserver is built on Rails 4.0.6 and Ruby 2.3.0.
+The server is developed using test driven develpment with rpsec.

 ## Getting Started
-This webserver is built on Rails 4.0.6 and Ruby 2.3.0 Assuming you have the correct Ruby version installed:
+Assuming you have the correct Ruby version installed:
 1. Fork this github repo and go to the application's main directory
 2. Install the required gems by running the bundler